-NC reviews each Director's other appointments and commitments, attendance record, as well as conduct and contributions at Board and Board Committee meetings to make his or her
+NC reviews each Director's other appointments and commitments, attendance record, as well as conduct and contributions at Board and Board Committee meetings Director is also required to make his or her self-assessment, and confirmation that he or she is able to devote sufficient time and attention to the affairs of the Company

-The Directors' listed company directorships and other principal commitments are disclosed on pages 16 to 21 of this Annual Report.
+The Directors' listed company directorships and other principal commitments are disclosed on pages 14 to 19 of this Annual Report.

-None of the Directors currently holds more than three listed company board appointments, which is within the guidelines of major proxy advisor firms.
+None of the Directors currently holds more than three listed company board appointments, which number is within the guidelines of major proxy advisor firms.
 The Group CEO, who is the sole executive Director, does not serve on any listed company board outside of the Group.

-The Directors' attendance record for FY 2022 is set out on page 141 of this Annual Report.
-Directors are informed of the expectation to attend scheduled meetings, unless unusual circumstances make attendance impractical or if a Director has to recuse himself or herself from the meeting in relation to the sole matter under consideration at such meeting.
-In this regard, the Directors currently on the Board as at 15 March 2023 (and who also served as Directors during FY 2022) achieved full attendance rate for Board and Board Committee meetings held in FY 2022.
+The Directors' attendance record for FY 2023 is set out on page 133 of this Annual Report.
+Directors are informed of the expectation to attend scheduled meetings, unless unusual circumstances make attendance impractical or if a Director has to recuse himself or herself from the discussion in relation to the sole matter under consideration at the relevant meeting.
+In this regard, the Directors on the Board during FY 2023 achieved full attendance rate for Board and Board Committee meetings held in FY 2023.
 They have also contributed positively to discussions at Board and Board Committee meetings.
 In respect of any meetings for which any Director is unable to attend, arrangements will be made for such Director to provide his or her comments on the relevant matters to be discussed at such meetings to the Chairman or the relevant Board Committee chair prior to the relevant meetings.
 A separate briefing may be arranged to facilitate this if necessary.
 The Directors are also generally accessible to Management outside the formal environment of Board and/or Board Committee meetings.

-Based on the foregoing, the NC (with each member recused from the deliberations in respect of himself) has determined that each Director has been adequately carrying out his or her duties as a Director of the Company notwithstanding any other listed company board representations and/or principal commitments he or she may have.
+Based on the foregoing, the NC (with each member recused from the deliberations in respect of himself) has determined that each Director has been adequately carrying out his or her duties as a Director of the Company.
 The Board, taking into consideration the NC's assessment, has noted that each Director has met with the requirements under the NC's guidelines and has been adequately carrying out his or her duties and responsibilities as a Director of the Company.